Administration for Children's Services311Search all NYC.gov websites

 Introduction

-Like other child and family serving systems across the country, ACS, has undertaken an effort to address the systemic issues that contribute to disproportionality.
+Like other child and family serving systems across the country, ACS, has undertaken efforts to address structural and institutional policies and practices that contribute to disproportionality.

 Mission Statement

-The mission of the Racial Equity and Cultural Competence Committee is to promote racial equity throughout child welfare, juvenile justice, and early care, and education systems.
+The mission of the Racial Equity and Cultural Competence Committee is to ensure ACS achieves equity in all aspects of its work, for all NYC children and families, throughout its child welfare, juvenile justice, and early care systems.
 We do so by:

 • Developing and implementing specific actions that promote equitable outcomes for children and families of color;